SURFQuantum/yotse/README.md

 The optimization component of YOTSE involves a base class that can be used with any external optimization library.
 This flexibility allows you to tailor your optimization process to your specific needs and preferences.

-Detailed examples of usage will be provided in the /examples directory.
+Detailed examples of usage are provided in the `/examples` directory.

 ```mermaid
 ---